mvvvv/StereoKit-rust/README.md

   - `export DYLD_LIBRARY_PATH=$(brew --prefix molten-vk)/lib${DYLD_LIBRARY_PATH:+:$DYLD_LIBRARY_PATH}`
   - `export VK_ICD_FILENAMES=$(brew --prefix molten-vk)/share/vulkan/icd.d/MoltenVK_icd.json`
 - On Windows[^2] get the following tools and dev libraries : "Git", "CMake", "Visual Studio Build Tools 2022(Developpment Desktop C++)" and "DotNet SDK v8+"
-- Install the project's tools from the project directory `cargo install -F event-loop --path .`
+- Install the project's tools from the project directory `cargo install --path .`
 - If you want to launch the demos then:
   - compile the shaders.
 From StereoKit-rust directory launch `cargo compile_sks`
   - for Windows only and if you don't use VSCode launchers, add to the PATH environment variable the directory `./target/debug/deps`